Special Feature: Immunological Adjuvants

 Aluminium hydroxide and aluminium phosphate adjuvants are generally prepared by exposing aqueous solutions of aluminium ions, typically as sulfates or chlorides, to alkaline conditions in a well-defined and controlled chemical environment.
 Various soluble aluminium salts can be used for the production of aluminium hydroxide, but the experimental conditions, temperature, concentration and even the rate of the addition of the reagents, strongly influence the results26, 27.
 Anions present at the time of preparation may coprecipitate and change the characteristics away from those of a ‘pure’ aluminium hydroxide.
 Aluminium phosphate gel can be seen as an example of such a preparation, where the soluble aluminium salts are exposed to alkaline conditions in the presence of phosphate ions.

 Stanley Hem’s group at Purdue University has intensively studied the physicochemical nature of the aluminium hydroxide and aluminium phosphate gel preparations that have commonly been used as vaccine adjuvants for approximately 25 years.
 Using X-ray crystallography and infrared spectroscopy they demonstrated a boehmite-like (aluminium oxyhydroxide) pattern in preparations traditionally known as aluminium hydroxide, whereas commercialized aluminium phosphate gel adjuvant was identified as amorphous aluminium hydroxyphosphate28.
-They were able to calculate an average primary crystallite size of 4.5 times 2.2 times 10 nm for the boehmite preparations29.
+They were able to calculate an average primary crystallite size of 4.5 2.2 10 nm for the boehmite preparations29.

 Analytical methods